SAVE DENIS' FIELD

 Picture

-The Orchard (developed around 10 years ago through local funding) is now looked after by the local community gardening group.
-The apples, plums and pears are available to all and fruit bushes are next to be introduced.
+The Orchard (developed through local funding) is now looked after by the local community gardening group.
+The apples, plums and pears are available to all.
 Wildflower areas are currently being developed around the field perimeter to encourage wildlife.

 Picnic at Denis' Park